To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 There are no stupid questions only stupid people.
 Not really.
 Everyone asks a dumb question here and there but please, open your mouth before you speak because a question like that would only be asked by an American.

-Americans and American travelers are always going go go go go!
+American travelers are always going go go go go!
 I am guilty of this myself, and one of the best things living in Italy taught me was how to slow down.
 It’s normal for dinner in Italy to take several hours.
 It’s also very normal to not be served right away, for lines to take forever and for a general lack of organization.

 One time I had to wait a month in the middle of summer to get my AC fixed in my apartment.
 Accept the fact that things are NOT going to happen in a timely fashion in Italy.
 If the train is late and you miss your connection, do NOT cause a hissy fit.
 Be firm, nice, and stand your ground when asking for a change of tickets, but don’t go in there demanding things.
 Everything runs a little late in Italy, and that’s just something you have to take in its stride and learn to enjoy.